Updated: May 27, 2026

 How to View Bounce Rate in GA4

-Click 「Customize Report」 in the upper right corner:
+Click 「Customize Report」 in the upper-right corner of the report:

 Then click「Metrics」: